-As the time to board my bus is approaching, I pay the bill and tell them that I must leave.
+It was almost time to pay the bill.
+I thank them for their company and tell them that I must leave.

 A Helpful Stranger

-At this point, he seems to assume that we have reached the level of friendliness where it’s acceptable for him to join me for dinner and so he parks himself down at my table and shifts his own plate across to join me – sans invitation.
+At this point, he seems to assume that we have reached the level of friendliness where it’s acceptable for him to join me for dinner.
+So, he plonks himself down at my table and shifts his own plate across to join me – sans invitation.

-I respectfully decline and tell him that I’m only in Konya for a short while and already have a place to stay thank you very much.
+I respectfully decline and tell him that I’m only in Konya for a short while.
+I already have a place to stay thank you very much.